cashc/think-nicely/README.md

 Hello!
-Welcome to my personal blog where I share my thoughts that I think are nice.
-I hope that by reading this blog you feel a closer connection to me and are filled with love and passion.
+Welcome to my personal blog.
+I hope that by reading my writing you feel a closer connection to me and are filled with more love and passion.